mcallegari/qlcplus-docs/pages/07.virtual-console/02.button-matrix/default.v4.md

 ### Add a Matrix of Buttons

-When you want to create many buttons at the same time on the [Virtual Console](virtualconsole.html), you may do this by creating a [Button Matrix](vcbuttonmatrix.html), using the Add Button Matrix dialog.
+When you want to create many buttons at the same time on the [Virtual Console](virtual-console), you may do this by using the Add Button Matrix dialog.

 |     |     |
 | --- | --- |